 Answers To Your DWI Questions

-Choosing a criminal defence attorney is one of the most important decisions you will make in your case.
+When you have been pulled over for driving while under the influence, choosing a criminal defense attorney is one of the most important decisions you will make in your case.
 Whether you have been accused of a crime or are simply being investigated, your rights and freedom are in jeopardy.
-It is important to have the counsel of an experienced DWI defence lawyer as early as possible.
+It is important to have the counsel of an experienced DWI defense lawyer as early as possible.

 What is a DWI?

-DWI is defined as operation of a motor vehicle in a public place while intoxicated.
-You are deemed intoxicated if you do not have normal use of your mental and/or physical facilities because of alcohol and/or drugs in your body and/or if you have a blood alcohol concentration of at least 0.08.
+DWI is defined as the operation of a motor vehicle in a public place while intoxicated.
+You are deemed intoxicated if you do not have normal use of your mental and/or physical facilities because your blood alcohol content is at least 0.08 or there is otherwise evidence of alcohol or drugs in your body.

 The definition of intoxication is typically the most contested issue in a DWI trial.
 Our trial lawyers know how to cross-examine the state’s witnesses and scrutinize the evidence on this technical issue.